 Shaving - You may want to try waxing instead of shaving.
 A different razor may also be able to cut the hairs at a different length.

-Dead Skin Build-Up - Exfoliation may help you get rid of excessive dead skin cells.
+Dead Skin Build-Up - Exfoliation may help you get rid of excess dead skin cells.
 It's also important to make sure your underarms are washed thoroughly each time you shower or bathe.

 Excessive Pigmentation - You will likely need to see a dermatologist for this condition.
 It will be necessary to get an official diagnosis.
 Make sure you follow a prescribed treatment plan.